Skye (not her real name) is a young, beautiful woman with a long history of addiction.

 At Gulf Breeze Recovery, she settled into the program and began to learn a lot about herself.
 She realized that she couldn’t run from her feelings and that she didn’t have to be afraid of them.
 She even began to see that her addiction had prevented her from learning some of the things that others her age take for granted.
 Finally, and with surprise, she began to see her own self-worth and have hope for her future.

 Feeling that she needed a slower transition back into the real world, and after successfully completing the program at Gulf Breeze Recovery, she chose to go to a women’s recovery home for another 6-months.
 At first, she rebelled against the strict rules, having a curfew, not being allowed to have a relationship or even ride in a car with someone of the opposite sex.
 But she stuck with it.
 Something inside her told her that she was on the right track.
 She got a job and kept it for a year.
 She learned the importance of a good aftercare plan and followed the one she had made for herself.
+At Gulf Breeze Recovery, she learned to listen to the wisdom that whispered to her in moments of clarity.
+Although her aftercare plan was more structured than others', it was a plan she made for herself from her own wisdom.
 She went to support meetings and came to value friendships with others who were improving their lives and choosing to be substance free.
 She now recognizes that the six months was a good choice for her.

 "If I could do it, anyone can."

-Skye has now been substance free for fourteen months, and every aspect of her life has changed for the better.
+Skye has now been substance-free for fifteen months, and every aspect of her life has changed for the better.
 For the first time in her life, she has her own apartment.
 She is working and has a good income.
 She has chosen to still not get involved in a relationship and instead is focusing on the present and learning who she really is.

 She recognizes the fear that people with addiction face when thinking about going into a treatment program.
 “It’s frightening,” she explained, “to relinquish control and to allow other people to show you how to live.
 I had to learn to become humble and to get out of my own way.”

-“It is all worth it,” Skye emphasized, “help is available, and they offer you all the tools you need for your toolbox.”
+“It is all worth it,” Skye emphasized, “help is available.”
 With a touch of humor, she added, “But then you find out it truly is an inside job, and you can do it.
 You can always be who you were meant to be.”

 “If I could do it, anyone can,” she said.
 “When people want to help you, let them!”